 Our Yopa review has found that Yopa offer an all round good service with a genuine commitment to providing a good customer experience.
 This is backed up by a 5-star rating on TrustPilot from over 10,000 reviews.

-The fixed fee of £999 may not be the cheapest out there but you do get a lot for your money including a ‘For Sale’ board and access to the YopaHub online platform.
+The fixed fee from £999 may not be the cheapest out there but you do get a lot for your money including a ‘For Sale’ board and access to the YopaHub online platform.
 It’s also great to know that there is the added option to have a local agent conduct your viewings for you should you lead a busy lifestyle.

 Yopa claim that the average person who sold using them found a buyer in under 29 days.
 This is very fast and also gives a good indication as to why they have so many positive reviews.

-Yopa TV Advert:
+Yopa TV Ad:

 Negatives Of Yopa: